aMopey/security-policy-dev/README.md

 # security-policy-dev
-Acceptable Use Standard: MopeTech Ai
-1. Overview
-This repository contains the official Acceptable Use Standard for MopeTech Ai.
-This document establishes the governance framework for the responsible use of company information, electronic devices, and network resources.

-2. Purpose & Objective
-The primary objective of this standard is to protect MopeTech Ai and its employees from cybersecurity risks.
-By adhering to these rules, the organization mitigates exposure to:

-Malware Attacks: Including viruses and ransomware.

-Data Breaches: Compromise of sensitive network systems and services.

-Legal Liability: Issues arising from inappropriate resource use.

-3. Scope
-This policy applies to all employees, contractors, consultants, and third-party workers.
-It covers:

-All equipment owned or leased by MopeTech Ai.

-Personal devices used to interact with internal business systems.

-All network resources used to conduct company business.

-4. Key Security Safeguards
-Data Ownership and Usage
-All proprietary information stored on electronic devices remains the sole property of MopeTech Ai.

-Information may only be accessed or shared as necessary to fulfill assigned job duties.

-Users must promptly report the theft, loss, or unauthorized disclosure of company information.

-System Access & Passwords
-Device passwords must comply with the established Password Policy.

-Sharing account passwords or providing unauthorized individuals access to company accounts is strictly prohibited.

-Computing devices must be secured with a password-protected lock screen set to activate in 10 minutes or less.

-Monitoring and Auditing
-Authorized personnel may monitor equipment, systems, and network traffic at any time to maintain security.

-MopeTech Ai reserves the right to perform periodic audits to ensure policy compliance.

-5. Prohibited Activities
-The following activities are strictly prohibited for all users:

-Illegal Acts: Engaging in any activity that is illegal under local, state, federal, or international law.

-Security Breaches: Accessing data of which the employee is not the intended recipient or circumventing user authentication.

-Network Disruptions: Activities such as network sniffing, ping floods, denial of service (DoS), or unauthorized port scanning.

-Communication Misconduct: Sending unsolicited "spam" email, harassment via any electronic platform, or forging email header information.

-6. Social Media & Blogging
-Blogging or social media use must be conducted in a professional manner that does not harm the reputation of MopeTech Ai.

-Users must include a disclaimer stating that opinions expressed are their own and do not necessarily represent the company.

-Revealing company trade secrets or confidential information on any public platform is prohibited.

-7. Policy Enforcement
-Non-compliance with this standard may lead to disciplinary action.
-Sanctions are based on the severity of the breach and may include:

-Mandatory refresher training.

-Temporary suspension of remote access privileges.

-Termination of employment or contractual obligations.

-Legal consequences for activities involving illegal acts.

-Standard Owner: Rukayat Mopelola Lawal

-Last Updated: February, 2026
+MopeTech Ai IT Governance & Acceptable Use
+This repository contains the foundational policies and standards governing the use of information technology resources at MopeTech Ai.
+These documents are designed to protect both the organization and its employees from cyber risks, including ransomware and data breaches.
++2

+1. Acceptable Use Standard (AUP)
+The Acceptable Use Standard establishes a framework for the responsible use of all computing devices and network resources.

+Core Principles

+Property Ownership: All proprietary information stored on computing devices remains the sole property of MopeTech Ai.

+Access Requirements: Users may only access, use, or share proprietary information to the extent necessary to fulfill authorized job duties.

+Reporting Responsibility: Employees must promptly report any theft, loss, or unauthorized disclosure of company information.

+Prohibited Activities: Strict prohibitions are in place against illegal acts, the introduction of malicious programs, and circumventing user authentication.
++2

+2. Email & Communication Management
+Proper email conduct ensures that MopeTech Ai maintains a professional and secure communication environment.

+Security & Professionalism

+Threat Awareness: Employees must use extreme caution when opening email attachments from unknown senders to prevent malware infections.

+Representing the Company: Users must realize they represent the company when using internal resources to access the internet.

+Personal Opinions: Any postings from a company email address to public platforms must include a disclaimer stating that opinions expressed are strictly those of the individual.

+Prohibited Communication: Harassment, sending unsolicited "spam," forging email headers, and forwarding chain letters are strictly forbidden.
++1

+3. Mobile Device Management (MDM)
+This section outlines the standards for mobile and computing devices connecting to the internal MopeTech Ai network.

+Device Security Standards

+Network Compliance: All mobile devices must comply with the Minimum Access Policy before connecting to the internal network.

+Lock Screen Requirements: All devices must be secured with a password-protected lock screen.

+Auto-Lock Timer: The automatic activation feature for lock screens must be set to 10 minutes or less.

+Physical Security: Users are required to manually lock their screens or log off whenever a device is left unattended.

+Password Integrity: Device passwords must comply with the organization's Password Policy.

+4. Policy Compliance & Sanctions
+Failure to adhere to these standards may result in disciplinary action.

+Audit Rights: MopeTech Ai reserves the right to audit networks and monitor system traffic at any time to ensure compliance.

+Consequences: Sanctions for violations range from mandatory refresher training and written warnings to the termination of employment.

+Legal Action: Illegal activities conducted on company resources may lead to legal consequences under applicable laws.

+Document Owner: Rukayat Mopelola Lawal

+Last Updated: February 2026